gkrizek/antmonitor/README.rst

       - memory: Notify if Free Memory is less than this percent [default is 10]

-      - pool: Notify if active pool is other than this pool URL.
+      - pool: Enable or disable Dead pool notification

-      - hashes: Notify if the GH/s is less than this number
+      - hashes: Notify if the GH/s is less than this integer

 *Example Configuration:*